icure/icure-typescript-sdk/InstantiateIccXApiWithAuthProvider.md

 **Note**: if no `AuthenticationService` is specified, the `NoAuthService` is used by default.

-## How does the JWT authentication work?
+## How does the JWT authentication works?

 The JWT (JSON Web Token) is an authentication method that involves storing the session data on the client side instead of the server side.
 All the session data are stored in the JWT and signed with a secret key when the token is issued, to prevent modifications and malicious accesses.